It’s a warm spring day, the first one in months.

 I’m so excited that I throw on my skimpiest cloths and run outside as fast as I can.

-The sun hits my eyes and I’m stunned as I stumble off the porch.
+The sun hits my eyes.
+I’m stunned as I stumble off the porch

-I right myself at the bottom and step off the last step.
-I hold a hand over my eyes and lean back to squint at the sun.
+I hold a hand over my eyes and lean back and squint at the sun.

 The sun is out, and it washes me with heat.

 I’m sitting under a tree.
 I look through my knees at a bright sky.
 There’s a pale yellow swatch where the grey usually is.
 And the darker grey is now a pale blue.

 There are wisps of clouds lingering about, but they are giving-in to the shop-owner’s demand to vacate the premises.
 Little by little the clouds breakup and fade.

 The tree’s rustling leaves cast an ever changing dance overhead.
 I feel formless shadows take shape.
 As they come into being they become aware of each other.
 Excited that they are not alone they swarm.
 They mingle.
 They get to know each other.
 They laugh and cry and dissipate back into the formless.